rocksclusters/img-storage-roll/src/usersguiderst/using-img.rst

-2. *img-storage-vm* this is the python daemon which is in charge of managing the iSCSI mapping on the hosting machine (the machine that will run the virtual machine). img-storage-vm is installed by default on all VM Container appliances but it can be installed on other nodes simply by turning to true the attribute ``img_storage_vm``.
-You will also need KVM component on the node to properly run virtual machine, so also the attribute `` kvm`` should be set to true.
+2. *img-storage-vm* this is the python daemon which is in charge of managing the iSCSI mapping on the hosting machine (the machine that will run the virtual machine), creating the local ZFS volumes, and converting these to local lvms. img-storage-vm is installed by default on all VM Container appliances but it can be installed on other nodes simply by turning to true the attribute ``img_storage_vm``.
+You will also need KVM component on the node to properly run virtual machine, so also the attribute ``kvm`` should be set to true.
+To enable the volumes synchronization, the node should have attributes ``zfs`` and ``img_sync`` set to true.

-3. *img-storage-nas* this is the python daemon which is in manages the virtual disk repository.
+3. *img-storage-nas* this is the python daemon which manages the virtual disk repository.
 It uses ZFS as the underlying technology for storage.
-This daemon is also responsible to set up iSCSI targets for the img-storage-vm. img-storage-vm is installed by default on all NASes appliance but it can be changed simply using the attribute ``img_storage_vm`` (the attribute ``zfs`` should also be true in order to install zfs). img-storage-nas allocates virtual disks on a zpool called tank, which should be created manually by the administrator before any virtual machine can be used.
+This daemon is also responsible to set up iSCSI targets for the img-storage-vm. img-storage-nas is installed by default on all NAS appliances, but it can be changed simply using the attribute ``img_storage_nas`` (the attribute ``zfs`` should also be true in order to install zfs). img-storage-nas allocates virtual disks on a zpool(s) set by frontend configuration, which should be created manually by the administrator before any virtual machine can be used.

+   The typical VM start workflow has several steps:

+1. The zvol is created on NAS (if didn't exist before)

+2. iSCSI target is created, allowing only the compute node to connect to it

+3. Compute node creates local zvol for temporary write

+4. Compute node attaches iSCSI to local block device

+5. Compute node creates lvm that reads data from iSCSI and writes to temporary drive and responds success to NAS

+6. NAS responds success to frontend which boots the VM

+7. NAS starts asynchronous task whoch copies current ZVOL to compute node

+8. When finished, sends signal to compute node which starts merging the local zvol with temporary write-only zvol

+9. When done, switches the VM to merged local zvol

-For example to run virtual machine on a standard compute node it is necessary to set:
+For example, to run virtual machine on a standard compute node it is necessary to set:

 ::